 The AJAX call will return the error message:

-, meaning that Server will share the requested resources with any domain on the Internet.
-Other times, the value of this header may be set to a particular domain (or list of domains), meaning that Server will share its resources with that specific domain (or list of domains).
+, meaning that the server will share the requested resources with every domain on the Internet i.e. allow all origins.
+Other times, the value of this header may be set to a particular domain (or list of domains), meaning that the server will share it’s resources only with the specific domain (or list of domains).

 And in this way CORS works to relax the same-origin policy.